 We will discuss here why PermGen space was removed from Java 8.
 If you specify the JVM arguments PermSize and MaxPermSize then these arguments are ignored by Java HotSpot and JVM issues warnings.

-The PermGen or permanent generation space is special space because it holds meta-data describing user classes, i.e., classes that are not part of the Java language.
+The PermGen or permanent generation space is a special space because it holds meta-data describing user classes, i.e., classes that are not part of the Java language.

 Examples of such meta-data are objects describing classes and methods, such as, fully qualified name of the class, fully qualified name of the immediate parent class, variable information, constructor information, constant pool, static fields, etc. and they are stored in the PermGen space.